nadhirajk/Thesis/README.md

 (AI parameters can be edited)

-AI 12 (Monte Carlo evaluation) is the most successful player so far.
+AI 13 (Limited depth Monte Carlo evaluation) is the most successful player so far.